 Continuing Education (CE) Requirements

 All mandatory courses are one-time requirements.
-Please refer to the following CE charts for more information.
+Please refer to the Board's Continuing Education Chart for additional information.

 Effective April 1, 2013, licensed professional clinical counselors must take a one-time, seven hour continuing education course covering the assessment and treatment of people living with HIV and AIDS, as part of the 36 hour continuing education coursework requirement.